-baseball skills beyond the basic skill level; PFIT 1512 is a prerequisite for PFIT 1513.
-Team participation.
+Baseball skills beyond the basic skill level.

 PFIT 1514: Basketball I (Men)

 Individual skills are refined, perfected and integrated into concepts of team play.
 Season runs October through March.

 Basketball skills beyond the basic level; PFIT 1514 is a prerequisite for PFIT 1516; PFIT 1515 is a prerequisite for PFIT 1517.
 Team participation.